 Is there such a thing as "true love?"
 The reason I ask is that my observations of the world today indicate that there are more people getting divorced, getting cheated on, and breaking up than there are happy couples that are in love and stay in love.
 I mean, are humans mentally and physically capable of staying in love with someone and being faithful to each other?

-If we base our idea of what true love is on fairy tales, we might think that finding prince charming or an enchanting princess and living happily ever after is the ultimate goal.
-But for most mortals, striving for such ideals is unrealistic, and may even leave us feeling unfulfilled or let down.
-The reality is that, though it may not seem so romantic in a storybook sense, both finding and staying in love takes continual work and patience, even though this might not seem utterly romantic, in that storybook sense.
-Couples who have healthy relationships find ways of working together, and this in and of itself could be considered a sign of true love.
+When one of the most popular standards for true love is based on fairy tales, it can be easy to feel that finding prince charming or an enchanting princess and living happily ever after is the only way to find it.
+But for most mortals, striving for such ideals is unrealistic and may even lead to feeling unfulfilled or disappointed.
+The reality is that, though it may not seem so romantic in a storybook sense, both finding and staying in love takes consistent work and patience.
+Couples in healthy relationships find ways of working together, and this in and of itself could be considered a sign of true love.
 When it comes to fidelity, for many, staying in love and being faithful is a challenge, while for others it's as natural as breathing.

-Perhaps, just for fun though, it might help to look at this elusive "true love" in another light.
+Perhaps it might help to look at this elusive "true love" in another light.
 Look around you and see all of the expressions of love in our world: people devoting huge chunks of their lives for the human rights of others, people setting aside time to volunteer in their community, parents and caregivers protecting and nurturing their children and families, young people learning from and sharing things with their grandparents.
-Or, how about giving and receiving unconditional love to and from the animals in our lives?
+Or how about giving and receiving unconditional love to and from pets?

 So, are humans capable of staying in love?
 Sure they are, as there are lots of models around us of people who love and care deeply about one another.
 Some people follow the philosophy of "better to have loved and lost, than never to have loved at all."
-It can be hard not to notice all the heartache in the world, but instead, try to focus on all of the examples of the different types of love in the world?
-Perhaps if we think of love as a broadly defined term, it's possible to see "true love" all around us.
+It can be hard not to notice all the heartache in the world, but instead, try to focus on all of the examples of the different types of love in the world, and in your own life.
+Perhaps if thinking of love as a broadly defined term, it's possible to see "true love" all around.